dappnode/mev-sp-oracle/spec/README.md

 Every `CHECKPOINT_SIZE_SLOTS` the oracle updates in the smoothing pool smart contract stored in the Ethereum blockchain a new merkle root, that summarizes the rewards that each address can claim.
 Anyone that controls said address, can claim their rewards by providing a valid merkle proof, prooving that a given leaf is contained within the merkle tree represented by that merkle root.

 Since all this data is not available in Ethereum, the oracle shall provide this proofs so that they can be used off-chain.
-Note that this proofs can be generated by anyone compliying with this specs and with the existing available data on-chain.
+Note that these proofs can be generated by anyone compliying with this specs and with the existing available data on-chain.
 See [merkle proofs](https://ethereum.org/es/developers/tutorials/merkle-proofs-for-offline-data-integrity/)

 ## Smart contract